open-horizon/open-horizon.github.io/docs/devops/docs/README.md

 #### <a name=setup-vm-vbox></a> VirtualBox

-Oracle VM [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is a virtualization application that runs on macOS, Solaris and Windows as well as Linux.
+Oracle VM [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is a virtualization application that runs on {{site.data.keyword.macOS_notm}}, Solaris and Windows as well as Linux.
 Its Virtual Machine Manager user interface has a reasonable learning curve for beginners while keeping advanced settings within easy reach.

 The Open Horizon website has [a video](https://open-horizon.github.io/common-requests/install.html) detailing the process of setting up a VM in VirtualBox for use with the All-in-One environment.